-Sometimes, I cross the fine line between brilliant bargain hunter and mere low-rent cheapskate.
+Sometimes, I cross the fine line between a brilliant bargain hunter and a mere low-rent cheapskate.
 And it usually happens with mountain bike products.
 Here’s my list of mountain bike gear that’s burned me the worst.

 After 10 years with a pair of Sidi Dominator 3 mountain bike shoes, it was time to get a new pair.
 I was hoping for a bargain, so I picked up a pair of Specialized Comp bike shoes.
 You can read my full review for all the dirt.
 Bottom line?
 Weak ratchets and a plastic-like feel that never seemed to mold to my foot like the Sidi Dominator 3.